walterrowe/magick-frames/README.md

 # How Magick Frames Works

-The Magick Frames package includes a shell script called "frame_it" that uses a free software tool called [ImageMagick](https://imagemagick.org/) to add a pleasing outer shadow, a logo or text below or at a specified inside edge of the image, and adds a light or dark matte around all the edges for a professional presentation of your photography.
-This script hides all of the complexities of ImageMagick so you don't have to learn them.
-This script is where all the "magick" happens.
+The Magick Frames package includes a shell script I wrote called "frame_it".
+This shell script uses a free software suite called [ImageMagick](https://imagemagick.org/) to add a picture frame, add a pleasing outer shadow, place a logo or text below or at a specified inside edge of the image, and add a light or dark matte all the way around the edges to create a professional presentation for your photography.
+This "frame_it" script hides the complexities of using ImageMagick so you don't have to learn them.
+This script is where all the "**magick**" happens.
+You can use this script directly from a command prompt on macOS and Linux.
+All of the script options are described at the bottom of this page and are displayed if you run "frame_it" script with no options.

-The Magick Frames package also includes an AppleScript script called "StyleDroplet" that simply runs the "frame_it" shell script with different sets of options that I created.
-This provides an even easier way for macOS users to use the "frame_it" script by creating a "droplet" that can be used like any other macOS app.
-This AppleScript includes a list of style names and associated "frame_it" script options.
+The Magick Frames package also includes an AppleScript called "StyleDroplet".
+This script makes it easy for macOS users to use the "frame_it" script by creating a macOS app called a "droplet".
+The StyleDroplet AppleScript contains a list of "styles" I created for different predefined looks.
+The style list includes style names and their corresponding command line options for the "frame_it" script.
+Instructions further down describe how to save the StyleDroplet script as an app named for one of these styles using Script Editor.
+When one of these style-named apps runs it looks for its name in the style list and runs the "frame_it" shell script with corresponding set of "frame_it" script options.
+The style-named droplets work like any other macOS application.
+You can drag-n-drop image files into them, double-click them and choose files, or name them in export settings of image editing tools that support opening exported images with other applications.

+This diagram illustrates what Magick Frames is doing, but users of the droplets won't see all if this.
+They will simply drag-n-drop files onto the droplet or double-click the droplet and choose files.
+The droplet will handle everything else that this diagram illustrates.

 ```mermaid
 graph LR